-Walking through the park we noticed that the lake was partially frozen, and a little further we came to the large ice rink where we paused to watch a few people skating.
+Strolling through the park we noticed that the lake was partially frozen, and a little further we came to the large ice rink where we paused to watch a few people skating.
 We left the park at Parkside Avenue, it had been our intention to stop off for a coffee here but it didn’t seem the best of areas so we took the subway to High Street so that we could take a walk across the Brooklyn Bridge.

 The entrance to the bridge walkway is signposted from this station (south side of Brooklyn Bridge promenade) exit.
 We chose to cross in this direction so that we could take full advantage of the Manhattan skyline views without constantly needing to look back.
-It’s a very safe and easy stroll across the bridge and as you don’t feel to be very high (with the road below you) I doubt it would be a problem for those with a fear of heights.
+It’s a very safe and easy stroll across the bridge and as you don’t feel to be very high (with the road below you) and I doubt it would be a problem for those with a fear of heights.
 There were very few people walking across the bridge on this January day so we were able to pause for photos whenever we wished.
 We warmed up afterwards with bowls of soup in a nearby cafe.

 Another short ride on the subway took us to 23rd Street / Little Italy.
 As expected, it’s mostly a collection of Italian restaurants and pizzerias located between Mulberry and Mott streets.
 Chinatown merges into Little Italy and we looked in an indoor food market similar to those found in South East Asia and wandered past street stalls bursting with colour from spices and exotic vegetables.
 Returning to Borough Hall we took the subway to 33rd street and found a small cafe called Gigi’s where we warmed up once again with mugs of hot chocolate before exploring the foyer of the Empire State Building which was nearby.
 Along the road we came to Herald Square home to Macy’s which claims to be the world’s largest department store.

 After glancing around several floors we left feeling a little disappointed, I think we had expectations of it being a high end store something on the lines of Harrods in London but that wasn’t the case.
-We did, however, enjoy riding on the old wooden escalators which serve the upper floors.
+We did however enjoy riding on the old wooden escalators which serve the upper floors.